npnm/ToastMe/README.md

 # ToastMe (A Toast Notification Popup)
-ToastMe is jQuery plugin to show toast notification popup in html just like the toast notification in Android
+ToastMe is a jQuery plugin to show toast notification popup in html just like the toast notification in Android

 Try a Demo:
 [Demo1](https://rawgit.com/npnm/ToastMe/master/examples/toast-popup-demo.html)